 Depending on which chart you look at this one from Lobo was a #8 on Billboard but a #1 on the Easy Listening charts in 1972.

-This song hails from the Calumet album from 1973 and peaked at #22 on Billboard.
+This song hails from the Calumet album from 1973 and peaked at #22 on US Billboard Hot 100 chart and made it to #4 on the Easy Listening chart.

 In 1971 Lobo released his debut album and this song was a single from that album "Introducing Lobo".
 He was trying to write song with the phrase "you and me" in it, but then decided to flip it to "me and you".